Osama-Yusuf/Osama-Yusuf/README.md

 - 👨‍💻 Loves to Code.
 - 💆‍♂️ Hobbies - Workout 🏋️‍♂️, Reading 📖, Photography 📸, & Meditation 🧘‍♂️
 - ⚡ Fun facts:
-  - The hobby that I could never give up is photographs.
   - I speak a little bit German

 <!-- - ⚡ Fun fact: The first computer “bug” was an actual real-life bug 😄 -->